mwat56/sessions/README.md

 ## Internals

-The package loads the sessions data (if any) whenever a page is requested and it stores the session data when the page handling is finished.
+The package loads the sessions data (if any) whenever a page is requested and it stores the session data when the page handling is finished (i.e. after the page request was served).
 This is done automatically and you don't have to worry about loading/storing (read/write) of the session data.

+### Session name

 The session ID (`SID`) is handled automatically as well.
 Each ID is valid only for a single request by the remote user and changes for each request.